henrik42/buttle/README.md

   `<wildfly-root>/modules/buttle/main/module.xml`.
 You may have to adjust `path` to _Buttle_'s JAR filename.
-Note that you have to include `dependencies` for the `javax.api` base module and the JDBC driver you want to wrap.
+Note that you have to include `dependencies` for the `javax.api` base module and the JDBC driver you want to wrap (Postgres in this case).
 Otherwise _Buttle_ won't be able to _see_ the JDBC driver's classes.

 	<?xml version="1.0" encoding="UTF-8"?>
 	<module xmlns="urn:jboss:module:1.1" name="buttle">